 He has published academic articles and book chapters on these and other work-related topics, and has undertaken economic consulting work for Public Services International.
 He has presented at national and international conferences, and is a regular media commentator.

-He is passionate about fair work, social justice, cricket and the NBA.
+He is passionate about fair work, social justice, cricket and cats.
 Twitter: @TroyCHenderson

 Alison Pennington is an economist with a focus on work today in Australia and in the future.
 She received a Bachelor of Social Sciences from the University of Adelaide and a Master of Political Economy from the University of Sydney.
 Her masters research focused on Australian finance, housing and inequality.

-Alison has written for the Centre for Future Work on public transit and flexible work practices and has a background in public finance, and public sector unions.
-She has a particular interest in industrial relations and the labour market for young workers, and passions for music teaching and the AFL.
+Alison has written for the Centre for Future Work on the evolution of collective bargaining, public transit and flexible work practices and has a background in public finance, and public sector unions.
+She has a particular interest in industrial relations, young workers, and passions for music teaching and the AFL.
 Twitter: @ak_pennington

 A Passionate Team of Experts!